Why we don't use Chinese Spirulina in our products

 Where does organic spirulina come from?

-It's true organic spirulina is on the market, but so far, all the suppliers we've found are located in China, India or other areas in southeast Asia.
+It's true organic spirulina is on the market, but so far, all the suppliers we've found are located in countries where organic certifications do not meet our high quality standards.

 Is it ok to give Spirulina to dogs?